ajoh504/referenceguides/Python/006-regular-expressions.md

 Python allows you to create custom classes that function similarly to character classes.
 For example, there is no class for letters only.
 But ranges can be set for letters to create a custom class: `[a-zA-z]`.
 When using regular expression characters inside brackets, the backslash is not needed.
 For example, `[a-zA-z?!.:;]` searches for all letters plus the punctuation signs.

 Using the caret symbol after the opening bracket creates a negative character class. `[^a-zA-z]` returns all values except letters.
+Note that by default, your custom character class will only match a single occurence of the given character set, just like a standard character class.

 ### 6.12 Beginning and ending symbols with regex